 The graduate curriculum at Northeastern is governed by the Northeastern faculty and the Provost, through various elected committees of the Faculty Senate.
 The Graduate College Advisory Committee (GCAC), a committee which reports to the Faculty Council on Academic Affairs (FCAA), reviews graduate-level curriculum proposals after the college curriculum committees have approved them.
 Once GCAC approves a proposal, they pass it along to FCAA for final faculty approval before the final approval of the Provost.

 FCAA has developed guidelines and forms for the curriculum proposal process.
 The latest versions of these forms can be found on the FCAA website.

 Developing New Graduate Programs

-- To begin work on a new program, departments should contact the Dean of Graduate Studies and Research to begin the planning.
-GCAC has developed a rubric to help with the successful development and implementation of a new graduate program.
-Departments will find it useful to use the rubric in consultation with the Dean of Graduate Studies and Research.
+To begin work developing a new program, departments should involve their college's Dean and the Dean of Graduate Studies and Research early on in the process.
+GCAC has developed a rubric they use to review new program proposals.
+Program proposal authors will find the rubric helpful with the successful development and implementation of a new graduate program.

 The GCAC membership for the 2015-2016 academic year: